stegua/ot1d/README.md

 The **OT1D** library provides an implementation of Optimal Transport in 1D that is faster than (see below for details):

-1. [scipy.stats.wasserstein_distance](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.wasserstein_distance.html): it is at least 6x faster than the [scipy](https://www.scipy.org/) implementation, but it can be up to 11x faster
+1. [Scipy](https://www.scipy.org/): it is at least 6x faster than the [scipy.stats.wasserstein_distance](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.wasserstein_distance.html), but it can be up to 11x faster
-2. [ot.lp.wasserstein_1d](https://pythonot.github.io/gen_modules/ot.lp.html#ot.lp.wasserstein_1d): it is at least 2x faster then POT, but it can be up to 7x faster
+2. [POT](https://pythonot.github.io/): it is at least 2x faster than [ot.lp.wasserstein_1d](https://pythonot.github.io/gen_modules/ot.lp.html#ot.lp.wasserstein_1d), but it can be up to 7x faster

 ### DotLIB